Cura : Care Beyond Boundaries Logo

 Immediate Implant Placement

-• Fewer surgical visits by combining extraction and implant placement
+• May reduce the number of surgical appointments by combining extraction and implant placement

 Immediate Implant Placement With Extraction